Azure/terraform-azurerm-avm-res-authorization-roleassignment/README.md

 ### Example - Assign a Group account Owner rights to a single Resource in a different subscription to the one Terraform is configured for

-In this example we use the convenience variable `role_assignments_for_scopes` to assigne a role to an indiviual resource in a different subscription to the one Terraform is configured for.
+In this example we use the convenience variable `role_assignments_for_scopes` to assign a role to an individual resource in a different subscription to the one Terraform is configured for.
 The principal running Terraform would require User Access Administrator rights on the target resource.

 >NOTE: This variable can be used to apply role assignments at any scope, including management group, subscription, resource group and resource.